ektrah/nsec/index.md

     $ dotnet add package NSec.Cryptography --version 22.4.0

-NSec works with .NET 6, .NET 5, and .NET Core 3.1 on Windows, Linux and macOS.
+NSec works with .NET 6 and later on Windows, Linux and macOS.

 See [[Installation]] for more details.